 - 2. Recitation of the Qur'aan, even if just part of a verse: - 2.1.
-Prohibited according to Hanafi, Shaafi'i, Sufyaan Ath-Thawri, Ishaaq, Ibn Mubaarak: - On the authority of 'Ali ibn Abi Taalib line in which he said that "Nothing kept the Prophet line from the Qur'aan save being in a major ritual state of impurity."
-(Recorded by all sunan collectors, and it has been authenticated by At-Tirmidhi and others)
+Prohibited according to Hanafi, Shaafi'i, Sufyaan Ath-Thawri, Ishaaq, Ibn Mubaarak: - On the authority of 'Ali ibn Abi Taalib in which he said that "Nothing kept the Prophet from the Qur'aan save being in a major ritual state of

-40 Two authentic collections = Authentic AI-Bukhaari and Authentic Muslim.
+40 Two authentic collections = Authentic Al-Bukhaari and Authentic Muslim.